WebYourMind/temple-tarot/README.md

-# Merlin-AI FE built on Next.js
+# Ibis-AI built on Next.js

 ## 📚 Built in Features